FDA guidance on recall readiness

 - This includes ensuring your personnel are ready to manage an after-hours recall event.

-Delays can be deadly
+Recall delays can be deadly

 Recalls remain a concern for every company in the industry.
 As with all things in life, things can (and do) go wrong.
 Being well-prepared to implement a recall has the capacity to save lives, protect public health, and protect healthcare providers, your company and your employees.